wpify/custom-fields/docs/integrations/comment.md

 #### `$meta_key` *string*

 Meta key used to store the custom fields values.
-If meta key is empty, the individual fields will be stored as separate meta.
+If meta key is not set, the individual fields will be stored as separate meta values.

 #### `$tabs` *array*